feb027/feb027/README.md

 * Game development and mechanics
 * IoT and smart technologies

 💬 Feel free to reach out if you want to chat about tech, gaming, or if you're looking to collaborate on projects.
-I’m always open to learning from others and sharing ideas!